Armel-WonderWalls/Vue_Three_Git/README.md

 #### Three.js USDZLoader() tests

 1. /buster_drone/scene.gltf
    a) USDZLoader
    `invalid zip file`
    b) GLTFLoader
+   `Working fine!`
 2. /buster_drone.zip
    a) USDZLoader
    `THREE.USDZLoader: No usda file found.`
    b) GLTFLoader
-   `SyntaxError: Unexpected token 'P', ... is not valid JSON` Conclusion, `USDZLoader` can load .zip file but the model architecture is not supported (`usdc` instead of `usda`).
+   `SyntaxError: Unexpected token 'P', ... is not valid JSON`
+   Conclusion, `USDZLoader` can load .zip file but the model architecture is not supported (`usdc` instead of `usda`).
    `GLTFLoader` can't load .zip files.
 3. /buster_drone.usdz
    Same result as previous .zip test.
+4. /Room.usdz
+   a) USDZLoader
+   `TypeError: Cannot use 'in' operator to search for 'def ""' in undefined`
+   b) GLTFLoader
+   `SyntaxError: Unexpected token 'P', ... is not valid JSON`